gh-beh/vendor-dashboard/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Pages

-Run `ng build pages` to build for Github Pages.
-The artifacts will be stored in the `docs/` directory.

 ## Building

-Run `ng build dist` to build the project.
+Run `npm run build-dist` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Pages

+Run `npm run build-pages` to build for Github Pages.
+The artifacts will be stored in the `docs/` directory.